-The susceptibility to contamination for Plainwell's operating well fields was determined by the Michigan Department of Environmental Quality (MDEQ) in 2003.
+.The susceptibility to contamination for Plainwell's operating well fields was determined by the Michigan Department of Environmental Quality (MDEQ) in 2003.
 Susceptibility is rated on a six-tier scale from "Very Low" to "Very High" based on geologic sensitivity, water chemistry, and current or potential contaminant sources.
-According to the DEQ, two of our wells were rated high in susceptibility and two wells were rated moderately high in susceptibility.
+According to the DEQ, our wells were rated high and moderately high in susceptibility.
 Information on the report can be obtained by contacting the Plainwell Department of Public Works at 685-9363 or emailing rupdike@plainwell.org.